-Creating a GenU (Generative AI Use Cases JP) v5.4 environment with Claude Opus 4.6 support
+Building a GenU (Generative AI Use Cases JP) v5.4 environment compatible with Claude Opus 4.6

 This page has been translated by machine translation.
 View original

-I am Ishikawa from the Cloud Business Division Consulting Department.
-On Thursday, January 22, I presented at an event co-hosted with AWS Japan with the title Agentic AI System using GenU × AgentCore (MCP).
+I am Ishikawa from the Cloud Business Headquarters Consulting Department.
+On Thursday, January 22, I gave a presentation titled Agentic AI System with GenU × AgentCore (MCP) at an event co-hosted with AWS Japan.

-During the session, I focused on demos, showcasing customizations for the Japan region and live demonstrations of AgentCore, MCP, S3 Vectors, and more.
-Since we couldn't cover all the detailed settings within the event time, today I'll explain the steps to build that demo environment.
-Specifically, I'll focus on how to configure and set up the latest GenU 5.4 to use Claude Opus 4.6.
+During the session, I mainly demonstrated customizations for the Japan region, along with live demos of AgentCore, MCP, S3 Vectors, and more.
+Since there wasn't enough time to explain all the detailed settings during the event, today I'll explain the setup procedure for that demo environment.
+Specifically, I'll focus on the configuration methods and procedures for using Claude Opus 4.6 with the latest GenU 5.4.

-If you're interested in utilizing generative AI for business but are concerned about "how to start" or "whether it's secure," you're not alone.
-GenU is a generative AI application developed primarily by volunteers at AWS Japan.
+Many of you might be interested in using generative AI for business but face challenges like "how to get started" or "is it secure enough."
+GenU is a generative AI application developed primarily by volunteers from AWS Japan.

-The latest GenU v5.4 is the ideal platform for experiencing the latest generative AI, featuring migration from MCP to AgentCore, enhanced support for private networks, and no-code agent development with Agent Builder.
+The latest GenU v5.4 is the ideal platform for experiencing the latest in generative AI, featuring migration from MCP to AgentCore, enhanced support for closed networks, and no-code agent creation with Agent Builder.

-Additionally, Claude Opus 4.6, released on February 5, 2026, is Anthropic's latest flagship model with improved coding capabilities, long text comprehension, and doubled output capacity.
+Additionally, Claude Opus 4.6, released on February 5, 2026, is Anthropic's latest flagship model with doubled coding capabilities, long-text comprehension, and output capacity.

 I'd like to introduce this to everyone who wants to leverage Claude Opus 4.6 with the latest GenU 5.4 in the Tokyo region.